Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Affine Pl ucker formulas

-Together with Corollary \ref{chartaut}.2---4, this completely describes $\pi_*[s=\partial s/\partial x_\cdot=0]_j$ for $j\leqslant n+2$.
+Together with Corollary \ref{chartaut}.2---4, this completely describes $\pi_*\langle s=\partial s/\partial x_\cdot=0\rangle_j$ for $j\leqslant n+2$.
 In particular, since the closure of the image of the complete intersection $s=\partial s/\partial x_\cdot=0$ under the projection $\pi:\CC^n\times\CC^A\to\CC^A$ is the $A$-discriminant, this gives new information about tropical fans of $A$-discriminants.
 Recall that a finite set in $\Z^n$ is called an {\bf iterated circuit}, if it can be decomposed into the union of an essential sequence of non-empty non-intersecting subsets $A_k$, such that $\sum_i (|A_i|-1)=n+1$ and $\dim\sum_i A_i=n$.
-A more explicit version of this definition is given in the introduction and in \cite{Edcg}, where Part 2 of the following statement was conjectured. \begin{sledst} 1) The dual fan of the Newton polytope of the $A$-discriminant equals $\pi_*[s=\partial s/\partial x_\cdot=0]_{n+1}$.
+A more explicit version of this definition is given in the introduction and in \cite{Edcg}, where Part 2 of the following statement was conjectured. \begin{sledst} 1) The dual fan of the Newton polytope of the $A$-discriminant equals $\pi_*\langle s=\partial s/\partial x_\cdot=0\rangle_{n+1}$.

-2) The $A$-toric variety is not dual defect if and only if $A$ contains an iterated circuit. \end{sledst} {\sc Proof.} Part 1 follows from Remark \ref{rcondfunct}.
-The ``if'' direction of Part 2 is proved in \cite{Edcg}, so it remains to prove the ``only if'' direction: if the $A$-toric variety is not dual defect, then the $A$-discriminant is a non-empty hypersurface, then the dual fan of its Newton polytope is not empty, then $[s=\partial s/\partial x_\cdot=0]_{n+1}\ne 0$ according to Part 1, then, by Corollary \ref{chartaut}(1), there exists an essential sequience of subsets $A_k\subset A$ such that $\sum_i (|A_i|-1)=n+1$.
+2) The $A$-toric variety is not dual defective if and only if $A$ contains an iterated circuit. \end{sledst} {\sc Proof.} Part 1 follows from Remark \ref{rcondfunct}.
+The ``if'' direction of Part 2 is proved in \cite{Edcg}, so it remains to prove the ``only if'' direction: if the $A$-toric variety is not dual defective, then the $A$-discriminant is a non-empty hypersurface, then the dual fan of its Newton polytope is not empty, then $\langle s=\partial s/\partial x_\cdot=0\rangle_{n+1}\ne 0$ according to Part 1, then, by Corollary \ref{chartaut}(1), there exists an essential sequence of subsets $A_k\subset A$ such that $\sum_i (|A_i|-1)=n+1$.
 Its union is an iterated circuit. $\quad\square$

 Actually the ``if'' direction of Part 2 also follows from Corollary \ref{chartaut}(3) and Proposition \ref{imds}, because, for every sequence $A_\bullet$, such that $\dim\sum_i A_i=n$, we have $i(A_\bullet)>0$.